NYUDataBootcamp/Book/pandas-input.md

 ## Working with variables

-So we have a dataframe `df` whose columns are variables.
+So we have a DataFrame `df` whose columns are variables.
 One of the great things about Pandas is that we can do things with every observation of a variable in one statement.

-**Variables = series.**  In the dataframe `df` we created earlier, if we want to refer to the variable `x1` we write `df['x1']`.
+**Variables = series.**  In the DataFrame `df` we created earlier, if we want to refer to the variable `x1` we write `df['x1']`.
 If we ask what type this is, with

 ```python
 print(type(df['x1']))
 ```

 we find that it's a `pandas.core.series.Series` -- **series** for short.
-A series is essentially a dataframe with a single variable or column, which simplifies the bookkeeping a bit.
+A series is essentially a DataFrame with a single variable or column, which simplifies the bookkeeping a bit.

 **Construct new variables from old ones.** Now that we know how to refer to a variable, we can construct others from them.
 We construct two with